TiVaT: A Transformer with a Single Unified Mechanism for Capturing Asynchronous Dependencies in Multivariate Time Series Forecasting: Experiments

-\textbf{Dataset} Our experimental evaluation leverages six real-world datasets that are widely used in time-series forecasting research, ensuring a rigorous and thorough comparison with state-of-the-art models.
-These datasets include ECL, ETT (with four subsets), Exchange, Traffic, and Weather, which are used by Autoformer (Wu et al., 2021) for long-term forecasting.
-These datasets have been extensively benchmarked in prior works, including iTransformer (Liu et al., 2023).
-Detailed descriptions of each dataset and their characteristics are provided in Appendix A.1.
+\paragraph{Dataset and Metrics.} Our experimental evaluation utilizes eight real-world datasets that are widely used in time-series forecasting research, ensuring a rigorous and comprehensive comparison with SOTA models.
+These datasets include ECL, ETT (with four subsets), Exchange, Traffic, and Weather, following Autoformer~\cite{wu2021autoformer} for long-term forecasting.
+For the ablation study, experiments are conducted on the ETTh1 (Electricity), Exchange (Economy), and Weather(Weather) datasets to analyze the effectiveness of the proposed model across various domains.
+Detailed configurations for each dataset are provided in the Supp.~\ref{sec:supp_data}.
+In this paper, we evaluate all models using mean squared error (MSE) and mean absolute error (MAE), consistent with prior works.